-Pope Paul the Sixth appealed again today (Sunday) for a peaceful and honourable conclusion to the war in the Middle East.
+Background: Pope Paul the Sixth appealed again today (Sunday) for a peaceful and honourable conclusion to the war in the Middle East.
 The Pope was addressing a large congregation assembled in St. Peter's Square, Vatican City, during a service of thanksgiving and worship.

 During the course of the six-day Middle East war, Pope Paul has made repeated pleas for peace between the Arabs and the Israelis.